 - lower backache

 IBS doesn't cause permanent damage to the intestines, nor does it increase cancer risk.
 The biggest issue is discomfort.
 Depending on the severity of symptoms, IBS may also disrupt your everyday routine.

-Symptoms NOT associated with IBS include:
+Symptoms not associated with IBS include:

 - excessive weight loss

-- blood in your stool (intestinal bleeding)
+- intestinal bleeding or blood in the stool

 - increased urination